Chunyu-Lin-bjtu/autoware-wiki/Overview.md

 ## Actuation

 Autoware has been installed and tested with a number of by-wired vehicles.
 Examples of "Powered by Autoware" are listed [here](https://autoware.ai/join/).

+Autoware outputs velocity and angle/curvature.
+PID controller will be taken care by the vehicle's by-wire system.